flipay/code-challenges/README.md

 # Flipay Code Challenge

 We believe one of the best ways to understand the engineering team fit is to see the solution and thought process on the problem.
-Please develop the solution with **Elixir or NodeJS** and send us the link to your repository to review at career@flipay.co.
+Please develop the solution with **Elixir or NodeJS** and send us the link to your repository to career@flipay.co

 ## Challenge